Endometriosis Excision Specialist in Palo Alto, California

 Endometriosis develops when endometrial-like cells similar to those lining the inside of the uterus (endometrium) begin growing in other areas or organs of the body.

-Like many other disorders, endometriosis can be a chronic condition, with symptoms ranging from mild to severe.
+Like many other diseases, endometriosis can be a chronic condition, with symptoms ranging from mild to severe.
 In an attempt to distinguish these different phenotypes of endometriosis, the American Society of Reproductive Medicine (ASRM) established a classification system comprising 4 stages: Minimal Disease (Stage 1), Mild Disease (Stage 2), Moderate Disease (Stage 3), Severe Disease (Stage 4).
 However, this system often does not correlate to the pain symptoms that women can have.
 For example, patients classified with only minimal disease (Stage 1) can still experience debilitating pain, while those diagnosed with severe stage 4 disease sometimes have no pain symptoms at all.

 Diagnosing endometriosis can be difficult for a non-specialist because symptoms can vary widely and the only way to definitely diagnose endometriosis is by undergoing a surgical procedure called laparoscopy.
 Because of these and other diagnostic obstacles, unfortunately many women and girls with endometriosis experience an average of about 6-10 years delay before being accurately diagnosed.